-With 18% of our members based outside the UK, the RCP's Global team listens to, learns from, and supports our doctors, who are located in over 80 countries worldwide.
+With 19% of our members based outside the UK, the RCP's Global team listens to, learns from, and supports our doctors, who are located in 130 countries worldwide*.

 Improving medical standards worldwide